25th October 2019: The Shadow of Knowledge, ARIAS Network Meet-up

 “Poetry today might have more to teach us than economic science, the human sciences and psychoanalysis combined.” ~ Félix Guattari

 The traditionally tenuous relationship between poetry and visual art has radically changed in recent years.
 Poetry permeates into art institutions, it being used as a form and means of expression by visual artists, varying from Karl Holmqvist to Otobang Nkanga, Gregg Bordowitz and Alice Creischer.
 The question arises how this highly disruptive and sensuous ‘language of excess’ (Bifo) functions.
 What is its operative force?
-Focusing on contemporary artists’ poetic works, this presentation discusses what it perceives as the potential of poetry within the realm of visual art.
+Focusing on contemporary artists’ poetic works, this presentation by Ilse van Rijn discussed what it perceives as the potential of poetry within the realm of visual art.
 What makes poetry ‘the most concentrated way to concentrate experiences and senses and knowledge,’ in Creischer’s words?

 Conversation: Intersectional research approaches

 Imara Limon and Eliza Steinbock are both grounded in the approach of cultural analysis that looks for the contemporary political relevance and resonance of any cultural production.
-While Limon works primarily as a curator and Steinbock as a university researcher, in this conversation, they will discuss the ways in which their engagement with archival and museological practices tries to affirm what seems like “shadow” or subaltern knowledges.
+While Limon works primarily as a curator and Steinbock as a university researcher, in this conversation, they discussed the ways in which their engagement with archival and museological practices tries to affirm what seems like “shadow” or subaltern knowledges.
 With renewed force, “outside” feedback from activist groups and grassroots organisations are reshaping institutions and the narratives they tell.
-Taking the particular case of the New Narratives program at the Amsterdam Museum (Limon) and the research program of the Critical Visitor (Steinbock), they will discuss the tensions between professional applied knowledge and emergent or community knowledge, and the question of resilience within the heritage environment that is by definition exclusive, selective, conservative.
+Taking the particular case of the New Narratives program at the Amsterdam Museum (Limon) and the research program of the Critical Visitor (Steinbock), they discussed the tensions between professional applied knowledge and emergent or community knowledge, and the question of resilience within the heritage environment that is by definition exclusive, selective, conservative.
 What methods of producing knowledge serve our communities and which tend to shore up institutions?
 How might institutional critique enable our collective resilience?

 Presentation: Listening through ‘We always need heroes’

-Rosie Heinrich presents her multidisciplinary project ‘We always need heroes’ that surveys the contemporary state of our narrative landscapes against the backdrop of Iceland’s ‘cultural crash’ upon the banks collapsing in 2008.
+Rosie Heinrich presented her multidisciplinary project ‘We always need heroes’ that surveys the contemporary state of our narrative landscapes against the backdrop of Iceland’s ‘cultural crash’ upon the banks collapsing in 2008.
 The art of reframing and rephrasing, discursively creating and conveniently forgetting, the misconstrued, the black holes, the blind spots: ‘Alternative facts’ have always been present in the making of our histories, nations, self-storytelling and -imaging.
 Through Heinrich’s practice of dialogue and close listening she considers its potential for multiperspective exchange and articulation of new insights – paying close attention to the slippages and gaps innate to interpretation.